PetrOdst/Heat_Bot/README.md

 ## Instalation

 Simply slide the ashtrai all the way out, disengage light cove (in lower left corner), the hole become usefull later for power wires.
-Fix the rach printed part to the midle of the ashtrai drore hole.
+Fix the rach printed part to the midle of the ashtray drore hole.
 Make shure to place the lower part facing out.

 ## App